kwkou/815/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

         private static async Task MainAsync(string[] args)
         {
-            // Creates an EventHubsConnectionStringBuilder object from a the connection string, and sets the EntityPath.
+            // Creates an EventHubsConnectionStringBuilder object from the connection string, and sets the EntityPath.
-            // Typically the connection string should have the Entity Path in it, but for the sake of this simple scenario
+            // Typically, the connection string should have the Entity Path in it, but for the sake of this simple scenario
             // we are using the connection string from the namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
             {